Paris Climate Accord Doomed To Fail? Trump’s Decision To Pull Out May Have Serious Implications, Experts Warn

-New research suggests that the Paris climate accord’s failure may be imminent, and that President Donald Trump’s move to pull out from the agreement may be a contributing factor to it.
+New research suggests that the Paris climate accord’s failure may be imminent and that President Donald Trump’s move to pull out from the agreement may be a contributing factor to it.

-A series of three papers published in the journal Nature Climate Change took a look at different variables — carbon use, population, and economic growth forecasts — in 150 countries, and based on the findings, there is only a 5 percent chance that global temperatures may be within two agrees above pre-industrial age levels, as pledged on the Paris climate accord.
+A series of three papers published in the journal Nature Climate Change took a look at different variables — carbon use, population, and economic growth forecasts — in 150 countries, and based on the findings, there is only a 5 percent chance that global temperatures may be within two degrees above pre-industrial age levels, as pledged on the Paris climate accord.

 The agreement’s failure, according to the HuffPost, can be prevented by the increased use of renewable energy or other “breakthrough technologies,” but University of Washington statistics professor and study lead author Adrian Raftery stressed that the world is closer to the two-degree threshold than what most people may think, despite the fact that the Paris agreement was sealed little more than a year and a half ago.